jdc20181/Just-A-Blog-/README.md

 #Open

 You can use Just-A-Blog for any project!
 Just don't be selling Just-A-Blog, it wasn't worked on hard for it to be sold!

+#Built with Slim

+Built using the Slim Framework (https://github.com/slimphp/Slim) it is licensed under the MIT License.